Wall Tie Material in Jenks?

-The Heli-Tie™ is a stainless-steel helical tie used to anchor building facades across Tuttle to structural members or to stabilize multiple-wythe brick walls.
+The Heli-Tie™ is a stainless-steel helical tie used to anchor building facades across Jenks to structural members or to stabilize multiple-wythe brick walls.

-The helical design allows the tie to be implemented quickly and easily into a predrilled pilot hole (or embedded into mortar joints in new construction).
+The helical design allows the tie to be driven quickly and easily into a predrilled pilot hole (or embedded into mortar joints in new construction).
 This administers a mechanical connection between a masonry facade and its backup material.
-It can also provide a connection between multiple wythes of brick.
-As it’s driven, the fins of the tie undercut the masonry to produce an expansion-free anchor that will withstand tension and compression loads.
+Alternatively it can provide a connection between multiple wythes of brick.
+As it’s driven, the fins of the tie undercut the masonry to provide an expansion-free anchor that will withstand tension and compression loads.

 The Heli-Tie™ wall tie is installed using a proprietary setting tool that is used with an SDS-PLUS shank rotohammer to drive and countersink the tie.
 Heli-Tie™ wall ties perform in concrete and masonry as well as wood and steel studs.